dougbutner/time-token/README.md

  1. Faucet for any qualifying user
  2. Time Units
-One token per time unit
+3. One token per time unit
- 4. Fau
+ 4. Faucet gives 1 token per time unit up to 1 full day, or other time unit when appropriate

 Time tokens must be distributed in a 1 token per time unit manner.
 This token may be indivisible (good for cases like voting for leaders, or yes and no).